*This post may contain affiliate links. Please see my disclosure for more details!*

 I used a mixture of milk and white chopped chocolate in these cookies rather than chocolate chips – the chocolate chips I use are quite large in my opinion and I wanted to make sure the chocolate was chopped finely enough so that the cheesecake filling wouldn’t ooze out!
 I just used a bar of chocolate and chopped it down.

-For the filling, I decided to use a really basic cheesecake filling, and there is a reason – I wanted the flavour of my salted caramel cheesecake, but it couldn’t risk being too soft.
+For the filling in these salted caramel cheesecake cookies, I decided to use a really basic cheesecake filling, and there is a reason – I wanted the flavour of my salted caramel cheesecake, but it couldn’t risk being too soft.
 Therefore, I used a mixture of full-fat soft cheese (I used a mixture of mascarpone and cream cheese), a salted caramel sauce and a touch of icing sugar.

 It may seem a bit weird, but as long as you are using full-fat soft cheese, and only stirring the mixture together with a spatula, it should stay quite thick.
 This means when you are portioning the cheesecake mixture so you can freeze them, they won’t go everywhere!
 If you used a normal cheesecake mix with double cream as well, this may go rather wrong.